 Tobogganing, aka alpine sliding, involves sitting in a small cart that fits into a narrow track.
 You’ll zip down the mountain, passing by Swiss cows happily grazing with a perfect view of Lake Lucerne below you.
 If you haven’t had the pleasure of experiencing a toboggan ride before, this will make you feel like a kid again!

 If you are planning to take the day trip to Mount Pilatus, Frakmuntegg is a convenient stop off the cable car on the way down to Kriens.
-Otherwise, you can can get there by taking a bus to Kriens and then hopping on the cable car up to Frakmuntegg.
+Otherwise, you can get there by taking a bus to Kriens and then hop on the cable car up to Frakmuntegg.

-Lucerne is a small city, so it can easily be explored mainly by foot.
+Lucerne is a small city, so it can easily be explored on foot.
 A section of Old Town is foot traffic only.

-The bus system in Lucerne is timely and efficient (like everything else in Switzerland!), and covered by the Swiss Pass.
-The ferries on Lake Lucerne are also covered by the Swiss Pass.
-For more on the Swiss Pass and transportation in Switzerland, visit our Switzerland Travel Guide.
+The bus system in Lucerne is also timely and efficient (like everything else in Switzerland!), and covered by the Swiss Pass.

 We stayed in an Airbnb located up the hill behind the Church of Leodegar.
 This is a great area to stay on a budget.
 It’s a little bit out of the way but much less expensive than staying in Old Town or the city center.
-From the Chapel Bridge, we could walk in about 20 minutes or easily hop on a bus to save time.
+We could reach the Chapel Bridge by walking in about 20 minutes or easily hop on a bus to save time.

 We paid only $100 per night for an incredible Airbnb that had a mini kitchen, living room, dining room and balcony – it was way more space than we needed.
 I couldn’t recommend this place more.
 I mean, just look at the view from our balcony!